ZJLAB-AMMI/DeMix/README.md

-# Detection Transformer can be Used as a Data Augmenter
+# Use the Detection Transformer as a Data Augmenter

 PyTorch implementation of DeMix | [paper](https://arxiv.org/pdf/2304.04554.pdf)